coconup/nomadpi/README.md

 1. Flash a copy of Raspbian OS lite 64-bit and boot your Raspberry Pi.

-2. Install Git and clone this repository:
+2. SSH into your Raspberry Pi after it booted (this might take some minutes upon first run).
+The command below assumes you chose `pi` as your username and `raspberrypi` as your hostname, while flashing the OS.

     ```bash
+    ssh pi@raspberrypi.local
+    ```

+3. Install Git and clone this repository:

+    ```bash
     sudo apt-get install git
-    git clone git@github.com:coconup/vanpi-docker-stack.git
+    git clone git@github.com:coconup/nomadpi.git ~/nomadpi
-    cd vanpi-docker-stack
     ```

-3. Run the installation script:
+4. Run the installation script:

     ```bash
+    cd ~/nomadpi
     ./install.sh
     ```

-    This script installs `direnv`, Docker and Docker Compose.
-Reboot after running it.
+    This script installs all necessary services, `direnv`, Docker and Docker Compose.
+It will reboot the Pi after it runs.

-4. Copy the example environment file and customize it according to your needs:

-    ```bash
-    cd ~/vanpi-docker-stack
-    cp .envrc.example .envrc
-    vim .envrc
-    ```

-    Edit the `.envrc` file to set your desired configurations.
-Don't forget to run `direnv allow` any time changes to `.envrc` are made.

 5. Start the stack:

     ```bash
+    cd ~/nomadpi
     docker-compose up -d
     ```

     This command will start all the defined services in the background.

-6. Navigate to the `vanpi-core-api` Node-Red interface and set up a new project, cloning this repository: https://github.com/coconup/vanpi-core-api.git

-    Install missing dependencies within Node-Red as requested.

-7. Navigate to the `vanpi-automation-api` Node-Red interface and set up a new project, cloning this repository: https://github.com/coconup/vanpi-automation-api.git

 ## Services and resources

 #### Core services

-  - **VanPi React**: React-based frontend ([GitHub project](https://github.com/coconup/vanpi-react)).
+  - **nomadPi React**: React-based frontend ([GitHub project](https://github.com/coconup/nomadpi-react)).
 Access it at http://raspberrypi.local:3000.

   - **Portainer CE**: Web-based Docker management interface.
 Access it at http://raspberrypi.local:9000.

   - **Frigate**: AI-powered surveillance service for CCTV that employs real-time object detection and alerts for enhanced security monitoring.
 Access it at http://raspberrypi.local:5000.

-  - **VanPi Core API**: Node-RED-based core API for controlling the VanPi hardware ([GitHub project](https://github.com/coconup/vanpi-core-api)).
+  - **nomadPi Core API**: Node-RED-based core API for controlling the nomadPi hardware ([GitHub project](https://github.com/coconup/nomadpi-core-api)).
 Access it at http://raspberrypi.local:1880.

-  - **VanPi Automation API**: Node-RED-based automation API ([GitHub project](https://github.com/coconup/vanpi-automation-api)).
+  - **nomadPi Automation API**: Node-RED-based automation API ([GitHub project](https://github.com/coconup/nomadpi-automation-api)).
 Access it at http://raspberrypi.local:1881.

-  - **VanPi App API**: Node.js API serving the React application ([GitHub project](https://github.com/coconup/vanpi-app-api)).
+  - **nomadPi App API**: Node.js API serving the React application ([GitHub project](https://github.com/coconup/nomadpi-app-api)).
 Access it at http://raspberrypi.local:3001.

 #### Additional Services